 Dr Naresh Gollapally

-Enrique obtained a bachelor degree in Chemistry at Complutense University of Madrid (UCM) in 2013, during which he held an Erasmus Scholarship in Lund University Sweden in 2012.
-After working for one year in electrochemical biosensors and nanomaterials at UCM, Enrique moved to Grenoble and completed a Masters degree in Nanotechnology and Nanochemistry in Université Joseph Fourier in 2015.
-During his free time, Enrique enjoys rock and ice climbing, biking and travelling.
+Enrique obtained a BSc in Chemistry at Complutense University of Madrid (UCM) in 2013.
+After working for one year in electrochemical biosensors and nanomaterials at UCM, Enrique moved to Grenoble and completed a MSc in Nanotechnology and Nanochemistry in Université Joseph Fourier in 2015.
+After completing his PhD with the Corr group on magnetic nanocomposites for artefact conservation, Enrique remained in Sheffield to take up a postdoctoral position developing high-throughput microwave-assisted methods for cathode materials.
+During his free time, Enrique enjoys climbing, cycling and running.

-Beth obtained her undergraduate masters degree in Chemical Physics from the University of Glasgow in 2016, achieving a first class honours and was also awarded the Archibald MCauley Memorial Prize for most distinguished combined physics student.
-She undertook an industrial placement year at De La Rue (England) during her fourth year, working on novel security features for banknotes.
-Beth’s PhD focuses on synthesis of electrode materials for high voltage Li-ion batteries – continuing where she left off from her final year masters project at Glasgow.
-She is also a recipient of the prestigious Carnegie Trust PhD Scholarship.
-In her free time, she enjoys reading, driving and visiting historical sites.
+Beth obtained her PhD from Sheffield in January 2021, and obtained her undergraduate masters degree in Chemical Physics from the University of Glasgow in 2016.
+During this time, she undertook an industrial placement year at De La Rue (England) during her fourth year, working on novel security features for banknotes.
+Her work with the FutureCat project involves the synthesis and characterisation of higher energy density electrode materials for Li-ion batteries with a focus on nickel-rich “beyond NMC-811” layered transition metal oxide compositions for high capacity cathodes.
+In her free time, she enjoys reading, cooking, listening to music and gaming.